Jonathan2251/lbd/source/funccall.rst

 "memcpy" belongs to "texternalsym").
 The "memcpy" will be generated when defining a long string.
 The ch9_1_2.cpp is an example for generating "memcpy" function call.
 It will be shown in next section with Chapter9_2 example code.
-The Cpu0GenDAGISel.inc contains the TablGen generated information about JSUB and JALR pattern match information as follows,
+The Cpu0GenDAGISel.inc contains pattern matched information of JSUB and JALR which generated from TablGen as follows,

 .. code-block:: c++